-I love this potato salad.
-It's what I've eaten all my life; my mom always made it like this.
+This is the potato salad I've eaten most my life; my mom always made it like this.
 I normally make it only for parties and celebrations.
-This recipe will feed 15 - 20 people.
-This is always good for those holidays that call for picnic fare.
+This recipe will feed 15 - 20 people and is always good for those holidays that call for picnic fare.

-The first thing you want to do is get your eggs and potatoes cooking.
-They need to cool before you mix everything together so get these done first.
+The first task is to get the eggs and potatoes cooking.
+They need to cool before everything is mixed together.

 Once the water returns to a boil, lower heat and simmer until they are just fork tender.
 Start checking them after about 7 minutes and often after that.
 You don't want them to turn to mush.